mgetka/fptc-lib/README.md

 This repository contains a fork of [Fixed Point Math Library for C](https://sourceforge.net/projects/fixedptc/) improved with some additional functionalities.

+ * Conversion from strings to fpt values.
+ * Converstion from fpt to string returns string size.
+ * -1 fpt constant.
+ * Normalized conversion between fpt and int.

 Original _Fixed Point Math Library for C_ authors disclaimer:

 > Copyright (c) 2010-2012 Ivan Voras <ivoras@freebsd.org>